-Tyser, M. P., & McCrea, S. M. (May 2012).
-Self-handicapping and self-regulation: Effects of depletion and awareness.
-Presented at the annual meeting of the Association for Psychological Science, Chicago, Illinois.
+Ordiway, C. & McCrea, S. M. (May 2014).
+To be presented at the annual meeting of the Association for Psychological Science, San Francisco, CA.

-McCrea, S. M., & Tyser, M. P. (Jan 2012).
-It's in the way that you use it: Counterfactual thinking promotes both task engagement and disengagement.
-Presented at the annual meeting of the Society for Personality and Social Psychology, San Diego, California.
+McCrea, S. M., & Crawford, M. T. (Jan 2014).
+Evidence for the spontaneous activation of worries among chronic self-handicappers.
+Presented at the annual meeting of the Society for Personality and Social Psychology, Austin, Texas.

 McCrea, S. M., Penningroth, S. L., & Tyser, M. P. (May 2013).
 Intention strategies: Implementation intentions uniquely boost prospective memory performance.
 To be presented at the annual meeting of the Midwestern Psychological Association, Chicago, Illinois.

 Schweitzer, K., Freng, S., & McCrea, S. M. (March 2013).
 Reversing the proximity effect in civil trials.
 To be presented at the annual meeting of the American Psychology and Law Society, Portland, Oregon.

 2015 Treatment noncompliance as a form of self-handicapping behavior, University of Wyoming (PI)